patwa67/CNNGWP/README.md

+### Keras CNNGWP code for the RStudio interface with Tensorflow backend (https://keras.rstudio.com/).
+The code performs Bayesian optimization of the hyperparameters of a convolutional neural network described in Waldmann et al. (2019)

 The code reads data from the QTLMAS2010ny012.csv file in the AUTALASSO repository.
 The y-variable (phenotype) is in the first column and the x-variables (SNPs; coded 0,1,2) are in the following columns (comma separated).
 The data is partitioned into training (generation 1-4) and test data (generation 5).

 In order to run your own data, you need to have the same format as QTLMAS2010ny012.csv, unless you specify alternative options in the read.csv() function.
 You also need to specify which individuals to assign to training and test data, using the ... index of ytot[...] and Xtrsc[...].